zoemcl/MUMT301Proj/README.md

 IMPORTANT
 ---------

-Unfoutunatly, the project is not as optimal as I would like it to be and runs very slowly.
+The project is not as optimal as I would like it to be and runs very slowly.
 Due to this, when entering date ranges, please keep them at less than a week and even less if you listen to a lot of music.